 - And the words: COLLAR, GLOOMY, POLICE, RHYTHM, and SAPPHIRE.

 I was working on a travel piece when the brief arrived, based on ten days I spent backpacking in Syria in 1995.
 In addition to my travel journal from that period, I had pulled out photos to use in the piece.
-And one was of me sitting in the courtyard of the Al-Rabie Hotel in Damascus.
+And one was of me sitting in the courtyard of the olde worlde Al-Rabie Hotel in Damascus.

 My journal had an entry about meeting a well-travelled American in the hotel courtyard, whom I'd described as a "know-all".
 But I'd also noted we had a good conversation when I steered it towards "subjects on which he had knowledge as opposed to those where he had an opinion".

 There was also an entry about another traveller who had offered to write a letter for me to give a hotel manager in Amman, Jordan, to claim a book he'd left for safekeeping.

 I used the photo and journal entries to create a mystery short story set in the Al-Rabie Hotel.
-As for the words from the brief, did you spot them in the story?
+As for the words from the brief, can you uncover them in the story?
 Here’s a tip: I used each word once.

 I'll leave it to your imagination what Klaus's envelope may have contained.
 However, it’s worth mentioning, the black market and security forces were ever-present during my time in Syria in 1995.

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.